 While many believe on-premise systems to be more reliable, no system is fully immune to downtime.
 On-premise software is subject to electrical outages, hardware failures, and a range of other risks.
 As a safeguard, some SaaS vendors have developed “offline” functionality that allows people to keep working in the event that the internet does go down.
 Once a solid connection is available again, all the data is synced to the system.

 Beyond the internet connection, some buyers worry about compatibility with different operating systems.
 It’s unlikely you’ll need to consider OS compatibility—most are delivered via web browsers and are fully OS agnostic.
 At the most, you may need to download a different web browser that will work best for your SaaS system.

 9. SaaS versus cloud: What’s the big difference?

 The cloud refers to a set of incredibly complex infrastructure technologies.
 At a fundamental level, it’s a collection of computers, servers, and databases that are connected together in a way that users can lease access to share their combined power.
 The computing power is scalable so that buyers can dynamically increase or decrease the amount of computing power they lease.

 The cloud can refer to anything that’s hosted remotely and delivered via the internet.
 While all cloud programs are run by underlying software, SaaS refers specifically to business software applications that are delivered via the cloud.

-Given the widespread growth of cloud accessibility, it’s easier, faster, and less expensive for SaaS developers to roll out applications as compared to traditional on-premise software development.
-Today, nearly every type of core business function—from human resources to enterprise resource planning—is available via SaaS.
+Given the widespread growth of cloud accessibility, it’s easier, faster, and less expensive for SaaS developers to roll out applications as compared to traditional software development.
+Today, nearly every type of core business function—from human resources to enterprise resource planning—is available via SaaS providers.